Castle Personal Training is a Corstorphine, Edinburgh based company who specialise in weightloss/toning and Pre and Post Natal exercise.

 We’ve spoken about ante and post-natal exercise before and I thought I’d do another quick blog about some mistakes new moms tend to make when they start exercising again.

 1; Disregarding the stress your body has undergone.
 I see this a lot; new mom has been cleared for exercise and immediately gets back into running, “to lose fat” and doing crunches, “to flatten my tummy”.
 I see Personal Trainers give their “new mommy clients” planks and crunches to do after a warm up on the treadmill.
 Diastasis recti (separation of the abdominal muscles) and urinary incontinence (leakage) are common after giving birth and that is something that should really be addressed first.
-First of all; get a professional to check for Diastasis Recti!
-I have mentioned before that I always recommend my clients work with a pelvic floor specialist, and they would pick it up in a heart-beat whereas I’ve seen GPs miss it over several visits but a decently trained Personal Trainer should also be able to pick up on this during an assessment.
+First of all; get a professional to check for things like APT, diastasis recti etc. I have mentioned before that I always recommend my clients work with a pelvic floor specialist, and they would pick it up in a heart-beat whereas I’ve seen GPs miss it over several visits but a decently trained Personal Trainer should also be able to pick up on this during an assessment.

 You really want to train up your glutes and focus on stabalising exercises for the core.
 2 of the easiest exercises to do will be step ups and side planks.
 DO NOT do the front plank without building up to it!